pfinorbi/kubernetes-resume-challenge/README.md

   feature_dark_mode: "true"
 ```

-Update `website-deployment.yaml` to include the environment variable from the configmap and apply it to the cluster:
+Then update the `website-deployment.yaml` manifest to include the environment variable from the configmap, change image tag in it and apply it to the cluster:

 ```
 apiVersion: apps/v1